ignotaC/smallsoft/README.md

               or something similar.
 So we can with nc: echo "test" | nc -UN socket_name
               -N option is a must.
 Socket must sent FIN else the connection stales.
-              SIGINT it logdata when not anymore needed!
+              SIGINT logdata for gentle close when not anymore needed!

 How to install?
 Run make in makefile directory.